Symptom-trend map

 Six short briefs on what the literature, the devices, and the AI tools actually do when you point them at menopause.
 Read them before you change anything.

-Menopause involves dozens of overlapping signals — sleep, mood, vasomotor symptoms, cycle changes, joint pain, cognition — over 7–14 years.
+Menopause and the years after it reshape sleep, body temperature, HRV, body composition, bone health, and mood.
+The signals show up in data you already collect — they're just never assembled in one place.
 Most peer-reviewed work on menopause sits in three buckets: mechanistic studies (small samples, tightly controlled), observational cohorts (large samples, noisy variables), and consumer-device validation papers (mixed quality, often vendor-funded).
 When you read AI-generated summaries on AI for menopause, treat the first two as signal and the third as buyer-beware.
 The 3-Layer method makes you triage these before they enter your personal ledger.

 Consumer devices that surface a "Menopause" score almost always combine a small set of raw signals — accelerometry, optical heart rate, skin temperature, sometimes ECG — into a proprietary index.
 The score is opinionated, the raw stream is not.
 The Ledger layer of the method exports the raw stream so AI can analyze the underlying variables instead of the marketing score.
 That is where most insight lives.